dviramontes/gh-release-monitor/README.md

 1. `make up` # spins up docker-compose
 2. `make migrations` # runs migrations up
 3. `make run` # runs code locally
-4. `ngrok http 4000` # runs proxy tunnel so that github can call us back with release event data

-**Note:** [ngrok](https://ngrok.com/) is not required you can use any other tunneling utility out there.
-Ngrok is probably the easiest.

 #### Running with REPL